 Asset Purchase vs Stock Purchase

 When buying or selling a business, the owners and investors have a choice: the transaction can be a purchase and sale of assets or a purchase and sale of common stock.
 The buyer of the assets or stock (the “Acquirer”) and the seller of the business (the “Target”) can have various reasons for preferring one type of sale over the other.
 This guide examines the Asset Purchase vs Stock Purchase decision in detail.

 Acquisitions can be structured either as an asset transaction or as a stock transaction.
 Where an asset transaction is favored, a variety of issues must be considered, as the transaction is actually the sum of the sales of each of the individual assets and an assumption of agreed-upon liabilities.

 Where the transaction is structured as a stock acquisition, by its very nature, the acquisition results in a transfer of the ownership of the business entity itself, but the entity continues to own the same assets and have the same liabilities.

-In doing an asset sale, the seller remains as the legal owner of the entity, while the buyer purchases individual assets of the company, such as equipment, licenses, goodwill, customer lists, and inventory.
+In making an asset sale, the seller remains as the legal owner of the entity.
+At the same time, the buyer purchases individual assets of the company, such as equipment, licenses, goodwill, customer lists, and inventory.

 Normalized net working capital is typically included in an asset purchase agreement.
 Net working capital is comprised of items such as accounts receivable, inventory, and accounts payable.

 Here are several advantages of an asset purchase transaction: